Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Experiments

 \subsection{Efficiency Analysis}

 To address \textbf{Q4}, we evaluate the computational efficiency of S2-DiGCL with respect to convergence speed and total training time, comparing it against all unsupervised baselines on Citeseer.
+From a complexity perspective, the main additional costs of S2-DiGCL come from three sources: constructing personalized magnetic perturbations over directed edges, sparse message passing on the magnetic Laplacian, and path sampling/sequence encoding in the real-domain branch.
+Ignoring constant factors, the perturbation construction is linear in the number of directed edges, the complex-domain propagation scales with the number of layers and sparse edge interactions, and the real-domain branch further scales with the sampled path length and sequence encoder cost.
+Therefore, S2-DiGCL remains practical on small-to-medium benchmark digraphs, while its scalability to substantially larger graphs still depends on more efficient sampling and propagation schemes.
 The experimental results are presented in Fig.~\ref{fig:time}.